namphuongtechnology/Know-How/README.md

-# know-how
+# Database Know-how
 Inspired by physicist Richard Feynman famous saying
-> "If you want to master something, teach it.
+> If you want to master something, teach it.
 The more you teach, the more you understand it.
-In order to understand something, you must understand the broader context of related concepts."
+In order to understand something, you must understand the broader context of related concepts.

 By mastering database optimization techniques, engineers can gain a deeper understanding of internal database operations, enhancing their insight into system design principles that are widely applicable across various domains.